-Usage of plastic money credit card and debit card is quite common today.
+The usage of plastic money credit cards and debit cards is quite common today.
 Everyone keep credit card and debit card today.
-With increase in usage associated credit card fraud has also gone up.
-Credit card fraud is biggest worry today.
-But you need not to worry if you know how to use credit card and debit card securely.
+With the increase in usage associated credit card fraud has also gone up.
+Credit card fraud is the biggest worry today.
+But you need not worry if you know how to use credit cards and debit cards securely.

-In this article we will discuss about different types of frauds and how to secure usage of credit card & debit card.
+In this article, we will discuss different types of fraud and how to secure the usage of credit cards & debit cards.

-The fraudulent acquisition and use of person’s private identifying information, usually for financial gain.
-It can be divided into two broad categories:
+The fraudulent acquisition and use of a person’s private identifying information, usually for financial gain.
+It can be divided into the following categories.

 Credit card fraud

-Credit card fraud is committed by making use of credit/debit card of others for obtaining goods or services.
-The threat emerge due to stealing of information like Credit card number, PIN number, password etc. Theft of cards and cloning of cards are also employed to commit such frauds.
+Credit card fraud is committed by making use of the credit/debit card of others for obtaining goods or services.
+The threat emerges due to the stealing of information like Credit card numbers, PIN numbers, passwords, etc. Theft of cards and cloning of cards are also employed to commit such frauds.

 Phishing is a way of attempting to acquire information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in an electronic communication.
 Phishing is typically carried out by e-mail spoofing or instant messaging and it often directs users to enter details at a fake website whose look and feel are almost identical to the legitimate one.